OSGeo/OSGeoLive-doc/en/quickstart/geoserver_quickstart.rst

   * test the layers in a simple web map
   * learn about clients that can display your maps

+.. contents:: Contents

 Start |GS|
 ================================================================================

 #.
 Select the |osgeolive-appmenupath-geoserver| in the menu.
 #.
-The application will take a few moments to start up
-#.
-Go to the GeoServer web page at http://localhost:8082/geoserver/web
+The application will take a few moments to start up and will open a web page at http://localhost:8082/geoserver/web

 .. image:: ../../images/screenshots/800x600/geoserver-login.png
     :scale: 70 %